Team-Inceptus/Divisions/README.md

 # Divisions
-Premium Guild Plugin for Spigot 1.8+
+Divisions is a feature-packed guild plugin, developed for Spigot 1.13+.